 However:

-How long do I have to fix a permit violation?
+How long do I have to fix a violation?

-The timeline depends on the city and the type of violation.
+The timeline depends on the violation notice and local administrative code.

 Buyers and lenders may:

-Who is responsible for a permit violation, the owner or contractor?
+Who is responsible for a violation, the owner or contractor?

-• The notice is issued to the owner
+The notice of violation is issued to the owner

 Do all construction projects require permits in Texas?

-Not all projects need permits, but many do.
+Not all projects require permits, but many types of land development and structural work do.

 What happens if I fail an inspection?

-Failing an inspection means the work does not meet code.
+Failing an inspection means the work does not meet building code or Code Compliance standards.

-This is a normal part of the process.
-Most issues can be resolved with proper adjustments.
+This is a normal part of the enforcement process and can usually be resolved quickly.

 Possible outcomes include: